-The requirements gathered during our interview study, in addition to the guidelines evaluated in our validation study, represent only a subset of problems and solutions from professionals collaborating within the same corporation.
+The requirements gathered during our interview study, in addition to the guidelines demonstrated and tested in our follow-up study, represent only a subset of problems and solutions from professionals collaborating within the same corporation.
+While we recognize that this limits the generalizability of our findings, we believe that it was necessary to restrict the data scientists and SMEs to be in the same organization, in order to get both sides of the same story.
 The scope of our studies is also narrowed to both the high funding received towards AI/ML at this corporation, and the high familiarity of data science by our interview participants.
 Moreover, our interviewees are highly educated professionals (4 PhD, 8 MS, 1 BS) who are considered experts in their field.

 Our interview study did not attempt to quantify whether the challenges faced by our data scientists and SMEs are common across a variety of domains, skill levels, and corporations.
 In prior literature, studies have been done to understand AI/ML industry practices across a multitude of domains~\cite{hong2020human}, in addition to sectors outside of `Big Tech'~\cite{hopkins2021machine}.
 In contrast, our study aims to characterize \textit{how} model performance is assessed and communicated (\emph{e.g.}, presentation styles, language used, metrics, visualizations).
-Our goal was to identify communication bottlenecks that prevent model usage, and suggest visualization guidelines that can alleviate these issues.
-While we recognize that this limits the generality of our findings, we believe that it was necessary to restrict our data scientists and SMEs to be in the same organization, in order to get both sides of the same story.
+Our goal was to identify communication bottlenecks that hinder model usage, and suggest easy-to-implement guidelines that can alleviate these issues through visual mediums.

-Finally, our study is focused on regression model performance communication, as opposed to general AI/ML interpretability.
-While it is possible that the methods suggested by our framework could be mapped to communicating any predictive model, we did not ask interview participants any questions related to other types of models.
-Previous work has investigated collaborative workflows on ``blackbox'' AI models between data scientists and stakeholders (\emph{e.g.},\cite{passi2018trust}) to identify common challenges.
-Future work should be done to assess the validity of, and extend, our guidelines to other AI/ML models as well.
+Our study is focused on predictive model performance communication, as opposed to general AI/ML interpretability.
+While it is possible that the methods suggested by our paper could be mapped to communicating any predictive model, we did not ask interview participants any specific questions related to other types of models.
+Previous work has investigated challenges related to workflows on ``blackbox'' AI models between data scientists and stakeholders (\emph{e.g.},\cite{passi2018trust}), however, we observe a lack of prescriptive guidelines for data scientists to consider when communicating their models.
+Future work should be done to assess the validity of (or extend) our guidelines to other AI/ML models.